Non-Abelian Three-Loop Braiding Statistics for 3D Fermionic Topological Phases: Conclusions and discussions

-In summary, we obtain the classification of 3D FSPT phases with finite unitary Abelian symmetry, by gauging the symmetry and studying the topological invariants $\{\Theta _{\mu ,\sigma },\Theta _{\mu \nu ,\sigma },\Theta _{\mu \nu \lambda ,\sigma }\}$ defined through the braiding statistics of loop-like excitations in certain three-loop braiding processes.
-And we compare this result with the classification obtained by the layer construction method in Ref\cite{WangGu2018}, from which we can realize any set of values of the topological invariants, each corresponds to a distinguished FSPT phase, by the layer-constrcution.
-Specially we argue that the non-Abelian statistics in the Kitaev-chain layer is due to the unpaired Majorana modes attached on loops.
-However, for further study, it remains unknown how to apply the braiding statistics method to SPT phases with antiunitary symmetry such as the time reversal symmetry, as we do not know how to gauge an antiunitary symmetry.
-And it is expected to generalize the Abelian symmetry groups to generally non-Abelian symmetry groups, including the 3D space groups.
+In summary, we obtain the classification of 3D FSPT phases with arbitrary finite unitary Abelian total symmetry $G^f$, by gauging the symmetry and studying the topological invariants $\{\Theta _{\mu ,\sigma },\Theta _{\mu \nu ,\sigma },\Theta _{\mu \nu \lambda ,\sigma }\}$ defined through the braiding statistics of loop-like excitations in certain three-loop braiding processes and solving the corresponding constraints for these topological invariants.
+We further compare this result with the classification obtained by the general group supercohomology theory in Ref\cite{WangGu2018} and find a systematical agreement.
+In particular, we can realize any set of allowed values of topological invariants corresponding to a distinguished FSPT phase.
+Moreover, from several special topological invariants, we can further identify different origins of Non-Abelian three-loop braiding statistics from the corresponding FSPT constructions, i.e., the Majorana chain layer, and complex fermion layer and BSPT layer.
+Specifically, we argue that the non-Abelian statistics in the Majorana chain layer is due to the unpaired Majorana modes attached on loops.

+For future study, it remains unknown how to apply the braiding statistics method to SPT phases with antiunitary symmetry such as the time reversal symmetry, as we do not know how to gauge an antiunitary symmetry.
+It is expected to generalize the Abelian total symmetry groups $G^f$ to general non-Abelian symmetry groups and have a complete understanding of topological invariants for FSPT phases in 3D.
+Of course, how to use Non-Abelian three-loop braiding statistics to realize topological quantum computation would be anther fascinating future direction.
+Potential application in fundamental physics was also discussed in Ref.~\onlinecite{neutrino}, it was conjectured that elementary particles could be further divided into topological Majorana modes attached on linked loops and such a scenario naturally explains the origin of three generations of elementary particles.